simaaron/simaaron.github.io/_posts/2015-12-08-Estimating-rainfall-from-weather-radar-readings-using-recurrent-neural-networks.md

 ### Software and hardware
 I used [Python](https://www.python.org/) with [Theano](http://deeplearning.net/software/theano/) throughout, relying heavily on the [Lasagne](http://lasagne.readthedocs.org/en/latest/index.html) layer classes to build the RNN architectures.
-Additionally, I used [scikit-learn](http://scikit-learn.org/stable/) to implement the cross-validation testing splits, [pandas](http://pandas.pydata.org/) and [NumPy](http://www.numpy.org/) to process and format the data and submission files.
+Additionally, I used [scikit-learn](http://scikit-learn.org/stable/) to implement the cross-validation testing splits, and [pandas](http://pandas.pydata.org/) and [NumPy](http://www.numpy.org/) to process and format the data and submission files.

 ## Data pre-processing and augmentation